cirosantilli/linux-cheat/make/multifile/readme.md

-concepts involving multiple makefiles
+Concepts involving multiple makefiles.

-how to call one makefile from another is called submake on the manual
+How to call one makefile from another is called submake on the manual.